cltcht/Polynomial-regression/README.md

 Limits of this approach :
 * Global maxima might be out of lattice subspace of $A \times B$, we have to "guess" good limits to search in phase space
-* Great chance that lattice resolutions over A and B are set such as best $(\hat{a}, \hat{b}) is not on one point of the lattice.
+* Great chance that lattice resolutions over A and B are set such as best $(\hat{a}, \hat{b})$ is not on one point of the lattice.

+### Conclusion
-Therefore this "quick and dirty" coded method isn't satisfying.
+Therefore this "overnight thought" method isn't satisfying :

+If the best parameters exist in the limited subspace, there's a great chance than one can only have an approximation of it.
+For the next approach let introduce some linear-algebra.

 ### Run the script
 Modify hardcoded values for lattice limits and resolution and definition of $Y$ with subsequent random noise.